-“GATX fully supports efforts to improve the safety of crude-by-rail transportation and we are committed to working with our industry partners to improve the design of the North American tank car fleet,” the Chicago-based lessor of tank cars said in an e-mailed statement on July 3.
+“GATX fully supports efforts to improve the safety of crude-by-rail transportation and we are committed to working with our industry partners to improve the design of the North American tank car fleet,” the Chicago-based lessor of tank cars said in an e-mailed statement today.

 While it’s important to improve tank car standards, “even under the most aggressive schedule” to replace and modify existing fleets, it will take a number of years to complete the effort, the company said.